-Proposed Acquisition
+Pending Acquisition

-We have executed a non-binding letter of intent to acquire a mattress fabrics business located in China.
-The business has annual revenues of \$12 million and pre-tax income of approximately \$2.5 million.
+We have indentified an attractive acquisition candidate in the mattress fabrics business located in China and have executed a non-binding letter of intent.
+The business to be acquired has annual revenues of \$12 million and pre-tax income of approximately \$2.5 million.
+Other terms are not being disclosed at this time.
 We currently expect to fund the acquisition with cash and investments on hand without incurring any additional debt, with closing expected to occur within 90 days.

-This proposed acquisition is expected to establish a mattress fabrics business in Asia, with potential sales expansion to non-North American markets.
-It would also serve as a low-cost source for mattress fabrics being sold to North American bedding customers.
-Additionally, we believe this new platform provides opportunities for operating synergies with our current upholstery fabrics facilities located at Culp China, including a substantial cut and sew operation that can serve both traditional bedding customers and the growing internet bedding market.
+This proposed acquisition is expected to establish a mattress fabrics business in Asia, with sales growth potential to non-North American markets.
+It will also serve as a low-cost source for mattress fabrics being sold to North American bedding customers.
+Additionally, we believe this new platform provides opportunities for synergies with our current upholstery fabrics operations located at Culp China, including a substantial cut and sew operation that can serve both traditional bedding customers and the growing internet bedding market.